GabrielPongelupe/hamiltonian-path-finder-algorithm/README.md

 # hamiltonian-path-finder-algorithm

+I chose to write this project in English so it could reach a wider audience.
+Since people from different parts of the world might visit my profile, I thought it would be a great way to make the content more accessible and maybe even connect with others who are also interested in algorithm design.

 This project explores the use of backtracking to solve the Hamiltonian Path problem, implemented in Python.
 The algorithm systematically searches for a path that visits each vertex in a graph exactly once, without forming a cycle.
 By recursively exploring all possible routes and backtracking when a dead-end is reached, the solution demonstrates how computationally intensive this problem can be, especially for larger graphs.
 This implementation was created as part of a coursework assignment in the Foundations of Algorithm Design and Analysis discipline at PUC Minas, focusing on understanding NP-complete problems and applying classic algorithmic strategies.

 ---